bertrandchenal/lakota/examples/multi_write.md

-# Finally we use squash to combine all the revisions into one and remove the history
+# Finally we use defrag to combine all the revisions into one and remove the history
-clct.squash()
+clct.defrag()
 print(clct.changelog.log())
 # [<Revision 00000000000-0000000000000000000000000000000000000000.1781641025f-bafbe905f65ac476e49b3d2357b3519ed984d528 *>]
 ```